Skip to content

 Common Oversights Worth Knowing About

 One thing many freelancers overlook is irregular income.
 In a good month, contributions feel easy.
 In a quiet month, they are the first thing dropped.
-This stop-start pattern is worth considering, because gaps in contributions can quietly erode long-term projections.
+This stop-start pattern is worth noting, because gaps in contributions can quietly erode long-term projections.
 Another oversight is underestimating how much a comfortable retirement actually costs.
 Many people anchor to a figure that feels reasonable today, without accounting for inflation or changing lifestyle expectations over time.
 Running the numbers with different assumptions — rather than settling on one — can paint a more honest picture.

 Quick example